Vkumar-sys/Codebasics_Rc_9_Adhoc_Queries/README.md

 ✔This analysis helps us identify the most successful products in terms of Incremental Revenue across our campaigns assisting in product optimization.

---------------These are the set of queries that needs to be answered regarding the Ad-Hoc business questions-----------
+>>Note: These are the set of queries that needs to be answered regarding the Ad-Hoc business questions and solution for the same is attached in the above SQL files attached one by one in with the solution and query output attached